Fusa Municipality: General information

+On 1 January 2020, Fusa Municipality and Os Municipality were merged to form the new Bjørnafjorden Municipality.
+Historically, this municipality was part of the old Hordaland county.
+Also on 1 January 2020, the new Bjørnafjorden Municipality became a part of the newly-formed Vestland county (after Hordaland and Sogn og Fjordane counties were merged).

 Name

 The municipality (originally the parish) is named after the old Fusa farm (Fúsar) since the first Fusa Church was built there.
 The meaning of the name is uncertain.
 The name could be the plural form of the word fúss which means "eager" or "longing".
 Another possibility is that it comes from the verb fusa or its alternate spelling fuse which both mean "to rush" (as in rushing water).
 Historically, the name of the municipality was spelled Fuse.
 On 3 November 1917, a royal resolution changed the spelling of the name of the municipality to Fusa.

 Coat of arms

 The coat of arms was granted on 27 September 1991 and it was in use until 1 January 2020 when the municipality was dissolved.
 The official blazon is "Argent, three gurges azure in pall" (På kvit grunn tre blå spiralar stilte i trepass).
 This means the arms have a field (background) has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The charge is a set of three spirals, two over one.
 The design was chosen to symbolise the strong currents in the Fusafjorden and Bjørnafjorden.
 The spirals also symbolise the many giant's kettles (jettegryte) in the municipality, which were created by the water in the rocks.
 The arms were designed by Arvid Sveen.
 The municipal flag has the same design as the coat of arms.